 HIV training for people with disabilities

 People infected with HIV often experience marginalisation in their communities.
-The population in Tanzania widely lacks knowledge about the level of infectiousness in specific scenarios.
+Parts of the rural population in Tanzania lack knowledge about the level of infectiousness in specific scenarios.
 In order to minimize the risk of infection through the safe use of condoms, preventive measures such as educational work about contraception are extremely important.

 In collaboration with Martine and his work colleague Fidelis, who both are employed as doctors by Caritas in Rulenge, Kivuko e.
 V. elaborated a concept for HIV trainings which provide people with disabilities with urgently needed information.
 In a total of seven villages supervised by Caritas, HIV training sessions were implemented.